RebeccaCrecelius/100-days-of-code/log.md

 **To Do**: Add media queries.
 Still need to gather brand assets and place them within the folder, but I think it will be best to do this once all items are aligned properly.

+### Day 20: March 1, 2024

+**Today's Progress**: Added content and images.
+Started problem-solving a call-to-action for the header.

+**Thoughts**: I reviewed code from Codecademy of the call-to-action.
+However, when I tried some of what was shared, it broke the code on the entire page.
+I am not sure how much this addition will complicate matters.
+I would also like to dedicate more time to this website as I wish it were farther along.

+**To Do**: Add media queries.
+Still need to gather brand assets and place them within the folder, but I think it will be best to do this once all items are aligned properly.
+Fix the text in the features section so it does not overflow when the screen is resized.